TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Extbase/Reference/FileUpload.rst

 ..  literalinclude:: _FileUpload/_Upload.html
     :caption: EXT:my_extension/Resources/Private/Templates/Blog/New.html

-You can actually easily also allow to remove already uploaded files:
+You can also allow to remove already uploaded files (for the user):

 ..  literalinclude:: _FileUpload/_UploadDelete.html
     :caption: EXT:my_extension/Resources/Private/Templates/Blog/New.html

-The controller action part with persisting the data needs no further custom code, Extbase can automatically do all the Domain Model handling on its own.
-The TCA can also stay the same as configured for simply read-access to a Domain Model.
+The controller action part with persisting the data needs no further custom code, Extbase can automatically do all the domain model handling on its own.
+The TCA can also stay the same as configured for simply read-access to a domain model.

-The actual file upload processing is performed just before Extbase persists a Domain Model Entity, so only if the full validation has taken place and no errors occurred.
+The actual file upload processing is performed just before Extbase persists a domain model Entity, so only if the full validation has taken place and no errors occurred.
 This means, if any error occurs, a user will have to re-upload a file.

 The implementation is done like this to prevent stale temporary files that would